 A.4.1.4.
 Details of physical location, including information allowing the unique identification of this small-scale project activity:

-The project sites are shown in Figure A3 with specifics detailed in Table A2.
+The project sites are shown in the Figures A3 and A4, with specifics detailed in Table A2.

 Table A2.
 Detailed physical location and identification of project site